Links for NST IB Physics A/B ‘Mathematical Methods’ 2025

 Books/Formula Handbook

-16 lectures, Michaelmas term, Friday and Monday, 10:00am,
+16 lectures, Michaelmas term, Friday and Monday, 10:00am, in Titan

 The handouts and problem sheets for this course are

-available from the
+available from the course

-page of the Cavendish Teaching
+page on the Cavendish Teaching Information System

 polar coordinates.

-- Handout I, p15/16: a graph
+- Handout II, p15/16: a graph

 for the example showing the stationary points for distance from the origin